 - 16 pcs 1/2″ 6″ x 4′ Maple Boards – for shelves

 - 2 pairs K&V Extra Heavy Duty Slides

 - Wood Glue

 - Measuring Tape

-Using these heavy duty hinges I found, I shimmed them for easier placement.
+Using these heavy-duty hinges I found, I shimmed them for easier placement.
 I bought 3″ screws for added strength.

 The 500lb full extension bearing slides were attached to the top and bottom of the hinged door.
-I determined that 14″ slide movement was optimal.
+I determined that the 14″ slide movement was optimal.